scottspace/scottspace.github.io/_posts/2019-11-25-build-an-ai.md

 share-img: https://scott.ai/img/build_an_ai/ai_1a.jpg
 ---
 I have a mental model for AI.
-I find the model immensely useful for understanding deeply complex, mathematical techniques as well as abstract, high-level coding in AI programs.
-The analogy helps me work with clients to build massive data pipelines that drive billion-dollar businesses.=
+I find the model useful for understanding deeply complex, mathematical techniques as well as abstract, high-level coding in AI programs.
+The analogy helps me work with clients to build massive data pipelines that drive billion-dollar businesses.
 <!--more-->

 I disagree with
-naysayers who slam analogies to brain function.
+naysayers who dismiss analogies to brain function.
 I personally find these analogies _very_ helpful.
 After all, they inspired original research into AI back in the 1940s.
+Further, I see today's deep learning systems borrowing a lot from _biological architectures_ of the brain.
+But your mileage may vary, and that's fine.

 <img alt="i1" width="500" src="https://scott.ai/img/build_an_ai/ai_1a.jpg">